BICENTENNIAL TRIBUTE

 Scene 3

-S(is haggard): Byron - if you permit me - I have one and a half hungry wives to get back to - I own this day has depleted my nerves - there has surely never been a rowdier carnival - four o'morn and it's as still as barksome as Billingsgate
+S(is haggard): Byron - if you'll permit me - I have one and a half hungry wives to get back to (looks at clock) I own, there was surely never a rowdier carnival - it's still as barksome as Billingsgate, and unprecedentedly, morally anarchical

-B: Why, I have yet to eat supper - visit my nine muses - attend to the washerwomen - perchance continue with my new bantling, the Donny Johnny you admire so extravagantly, (bites nails) - for I am much in need of ready Brain Money for said muses - Fletcher!!
+B: What!
+I have yet to eat supper - visit my nine muses - attend to the washerwomen - perchance continue with my new bantling - the Donny Johnny you admire so extravagantly (bites nails) for I am much in need of ready Brain Money re. said muses - Fletcher!!

 F: Yes, my Lord